Mesothelioma

 • Treatment options (e.g., chemotherapy, surgery)

-Specialists determine which mesothelioma treatment options make the most sense for the patient and create personalized treatment plans based on their health information, prognosis, and personal wishes.
+Specialists can determine which options make the most sense for a patient and create individualized plans based on their health information, prognosis, and personal wishes.

 • Surgery: Physically removing the mesothelioma tumors present

-• Chemotherapy: Using several rounds of drugs that kill mesothelioma cancer cells
+• Chemotherapy: Killing cancer cells using several rounds of drugs

 • Immunotherapy: Activating the patient’s immune system to attack and kill cancer cells or slow their spread